zurgeg/linux_rocksmith/guides/arch-non-pipewire-old.md

-# JACK to ASIO on Debian-based distros
+# JACK to ASIO on Arch-based distros

-I don't have a debian-based machine to test this.
-Everything up to starting the game was tested in a VM.

 ## Table of contents